Trojan:Win32/Bearfoos.B!ml: False Positive or Malware?

 What does the !ml suffix mean?

-It means Microsoft Defender machine-learning/cloud protection contributed to the detection.
-It does not make the alert fake; it means context and behavior matter.
+It means Defender machine-learning/cloud protection contributed to the detection.
+It does not automatically mean false positive; it means source, path, signature, and behavior matter.

 Can I restore Bearfoos.B!ml from quarantine?